DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

 -   and a few other options.

-I won’t cover these advanced joins here, but stay tuned for a future post where we’ll tackle these in a clear, practical way.
+I won’t cover these advanced joins here, but stay tuned for a future post where we’ll tackle them in a clear and practical way.
 In our case, all these joins would produce the same result.

-#### Cleaning The Data Before Merging
+#### Step 1: Merging Tables

-Before merging, we need to ensure consistency in names across tables.
-In the previous post, we found some name differences:

--   `"Maurice De Waele (BEL)"` vs `"Maurice Dewaele (BEL)"`
--   `"Chris Froome (GBR)"` vs `"Chris Froome (UK)"`

-To avoid unnenessary complications below, I wanted to fix these problems first.
-Unfortunately, I immediately encountered a new problem.
-See for
-yourself:

-    head(finishers[finishers$Year==2013, ])

-    ##      Year Rank                   Rider        Time               Team
-    ## 8340 2013    1       Chris Froome (UK) 83h 56' 40"           Team Sky
-    ## 8341 2013    2    Nairo Quintana (COL)    + 4' 20"      Movistar Team
-    ## 8342 2013    3 Joaquim Rodríguez (ESP)    + 5' 04"       Team Katusha
-    ## 8343 2013    4  Alberto Contador (ESP)    + 6' 27"       Saxo–Tinkoff
-    ## 8344 2013    5   Roman Kreuziger (CZE)    + 7' 27"       Saxo–Tinkoff
-    ## 8345 2013    6     Bauke Mollema (NED)   + 11' 42" Belkin Pro Cycling

-    finishers[finishers$Rider == "Chris Froome (UK)", ]

-    ## [1] Year  Rank  Rider Time  Team
-    ## <0 rows> (or 0-length row.names)

-\`We can see there is at least one entry for “Chris Froome (UK)” in the table.
-However, when I try to capture it with a boolean expression, nothing appears?
-Why is that now?

-The root cause is really difficult to identify.

-It took me some time, but I eventually found an unsual character, **hidden non-ASCII characters**, that looks like a space but is not a space – if you look at the table above carefully, you’ll notive the two “spaces” do not have the same width.
-That’s what causes the mismatches between the strngs.
-But how can we see these more clearly?

-Since I had no idea how to do that in R (I actually used Python to load the data and show the non-ASCII characers), I had to Google it for this post.
-Here is the solution I found.
-It is not perfect, but it does the
-job:

-    tools::showNonASCII(head(finishers[finishers$Year==2013, 'Rider']))

-    ## 1: Chris Froome<c2><a0>(UK)
-    ## 2: Nairo Quintana<c2><a0>(COL)
-    ## 3: Joaquim Rodr<c3><ad>guez<c2><a0>(ESP)
-    ## 4: Alberto Contador<c2><a0>(ESP)
-    ## 5: Roman Kreuziger<c2><a0>(CZE)
-    ## 6: Bauke Mollema<c2><a0>(NED)

-We can now clearly see that the space between the first and last name is a proper space, while the “space” between the name and the country code is not!
-Since the odds of findings more non-ASCII characters elsewhere in the table are high, the simplest solution for us to move forward with our analysis is to batch-replace all the non-ASCII characters by a similar ASCII characters (*e.g.* é by e, ù by u, etc.)

-Naturally, there is a function that does it for us.
-To clean up, we convert all characters to ASCII using:

-    finishers$Rider <- stringi::stri_trans_general(finishers$Rider, "latin-ascii")
-    stages$Winner <- stringi::stri_trans_general(stages$Winner, "latin-ascii")

-We can check the names are now looking correct.

-    tools::showNonASCII(head(finishers[finishers$Year==2013, 'Rider']))

-Nothing is shown, meaning there are no fields with non-ASCII characters anymore.
-Yay!

-And if we try our first test again, we now get a match:

-    finishers[finishers$Rider == "Chris Froome (UK)", ]

-    ##      Year Rank             Rider        Time     Team
-    ## 8340 2013    1 Chris Froome (UK) 83h 56' 40" Team Sky

-Once confirmed clean, we fix remaining name inconsistencies:

-    finishers[finishers$Rider == "Chris Froome (UK)", 'Rider'] <- "Chris Froome (GBR)" stages[stages$Winner == 'Maurice Dewaele (BEL)', 'Winner'] <- 'Maurice De Waele (BEL)'

-And, as good practice habit, we check that the data were really modified.

-    finishers[finishers$Rider == "Chris Froome (UK)", ]

-    ## [1] Year  Rank  Rider Time  Team
-    ## <0 rows> (or 0-length row.names)

-📝 **Note**: Since I modified the Rider `columns` from `finishers`, I also add to modify the `Winner` column from `stages` to ensure that the pairings would still be there.

-#### Back to the question

-Now we have clean data for our question, we can move on to merging our tables.

-Since merged datasets can become *very large*, it is always wise to consider whether you can **filter your tables before merging**.
+Merged datasets can become *very large*.
+It is always wise to consider whether you can **filter your tables before merging**.
 In our case, we don’t need the entire `finishers` table but only the rows corresponding to the winners of each edition.

-We will therefore create a `finishers_onlywinners` table containing only the riders who finished **ranked 1** in each Tour de France:
+We thus create a `finishers_onlywinners` table containing only the riders who finished **ranked 1** in each Tour de France:

     finishers_onlywinners <- finishers[finishers$Rank ==1, ]
     stage_finish <- merge(stages, finishers_onlywinners, by='Year')